dse/perl-transaction-register/README.md

 You can also have <code><var>name</var> = <var>value</var></code>
 lines.
 See example above.
 You want to specify these before your transactions.
-The space at the beginning and end of the line, and the space before and after the equal sign, are optional.
+The whitespace at the beginning and end of the line, and the whitespace before and after the equal sign, are optional.
 Currently supported values for <code><var>name</var></code>:

     account-type       Can be checking, credit, or credit-card. starting-balance   Specify a dollar amount.